axibase/atsd-use-cases/research/data-lib/eu-debt/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/64b4fd84/13/#fullscreen)

-> Open the ChartLab visualization above and use the drop-down menu to navigate through time.
+> Open the ChartLab visualization above and use the drop-down list to navigate through time.

 ## Data